patrickfzakrzewski/Data-Science-Projects-in-Python/README.md

-# Jose Portilla's Data Science Exercises
+# Jose Portilla's Data Science Projects
-Various statistical analysis methods performed on real data sets Taken from Joser Portilla's in-depth machine learning bootcamp.
-All credit for code and problem solving belongs to them.
-Intended use as a reference for using various statistical learning methods in Python.
+Various statistical analysis methods performed on real data sets Taken from Jose Portilla's in-depth machine learning bootcamp.
+Projects were broken down step-wise and solved by me, then verified with Portilla's solutions.
+These are my solutions and may slighlty differ from Jose Portilla's.
+Intended for use as a reference for project structure and using various statistical learning methods in Python.